Gerard de Melo

-Gerard de Melo is an assistant professor of computer science at Rutgers University, where he heads a team of researchers working on big data analytics, natural language processing, and web mining.
-Gerard’s research projects include UWN/MENTA, one of the largest multilingual knowledge bases, and Lexvo.org, an important hub in the web of data.
-Previously, he was a faculty member at Tsinghua University, one of China’s most prestigious universities, where he headed the Web Mining and Language Technology Group, and a visiting scholar at UC Berkeley, where he worked in the ICSI AI Group.
-He serves as an editorial board member for computational intelligence, for the Journal of Web Semantics, the Springer Language Resources and Evaluation journal, and the Language Science Press TMNLP book series.
-Gerard has published over 80 papers, with best paper or demo awards at WWW 2011, CIKM 2010, ICGL 2008, and the NAACL 2015 Workshop on Vector Space Modeling, as well as an ACL 2014 best paper honorable mention, a best student paper award nomination at ESWC 2015, and a thesis award for his work on graph algorithms for knowledge modeling.
+Gerard de Melo is an Assistant Professor of computer science at Rutgers University, where he heads the Deep Data Lab, a team of researchers working on big data analytics, natural language processing, and web mining.
+Gerard’s research projects include UWN/MENTA, one of the largest multilingual knowledge bases, and Lexvo.org, an important hub in the Web of Data.
+Previously, he was a faculty member at Tsinghua University, one of China’s most prestigious universities, and a visiting scholar at ICSI/UC Berkeley.
+He serves as an editorial board member for Computational Intelligence, the Journal of Web Semantics, the Springer Language Resources and Evaluation journal, and the Language Science Press TMNLP book series.
+Gerard has published over 100 papers, with best paper or demo awards at WWW 2011, CIKM 2010, ICGL 2008, and the NAACL 2015 Workshop on Vector Space Modeling, as well as an ACL 2014 best paper honorable mention, a best student paper award nomination at ESWC 2015, and a thesis award for his work on graph algorithms for knowledge modeling.
 He holds a PhD in computer science from the Max Planck Institute for Informatics.

 For conference registration information and customer service

 For more information on community discounts and trade opportunities with O’Reilly conferences

 For information on exhibiting or sponsoring a conference

 View a complete list of Strata Data Conference contacts